goshiplabs/illustrio-recruit/README.md

 - As a user, I can change the color of a TILE
 - As a user, I can create a new SERIE
+- As a user, I can create a new TILE
 - As a user, I can view all my TILES
 - Any other feature you'd like to add!